How to sell

 Why sell art at Nicholas Hall?

-In an increasingly international market, pushed by the digitization of market information and resources, we are attuned to new ways of reaching a new global audience.
-We combine the expertise accumulated over the past four decades with a fresh outlook and innovative approach to presenting the works for sale.
+In an increasingly international market, pushed by the digitization of market information and resources, we are attuned to new ways of reaching a new global audience while remaining focused and discrete.
+We combine the expertise accumulated over the past four decades with a fresh outlook and personalized approach to presenting the works for sale.
 Over the years we have had the privilege to work with numerous prominent public and private collections worldwide, which has taught us to embrace the vastly different mindsets to art collecting.

 Request a valuation for your artwork

 The starting point of selling is to get an appraisal of your work.
 You may wish to discuss the details over phone or send us your enquiry through email.
 A good image of the work, as well as the basic cataloguing information (artist, title, medium, dimension) and provenance can get us started.
+If you have questions about attribution or would like to receive an updated scholarly opinion on a work, we can assist by connecting you with current leading scholars and experts as a complimentary service.
 If you have other information that might facilitate the valuation, feel free to send them along.

 Agree on minimum selling price and consign to sell